Mode jumping MCMC for Bayesian variable selection in GLMM: Introduction

-The second issue in model selection is purely algorithmic, in particular, we aim at answering how to search for sufficiently good models reasonably fast.
-Algorithms for stochastic variable selection in the Bayesian settings have been previously addressed, but primarily in the combined space of models \emph{and} parameters. \citet{Goerge2007Search} describe and compare various hierarchical mixture prior formulations for Bayesian variable selection in normal linear regression models.
-Then they describe computational methods including Gray Code sequencing and standard MCMC for posterior evaluation and exploration of the space of models.
-They also describe infeasibility of exhaustive exploration of the space of models for moderately large problems as well as inability of standard MCMC techniques to escape from local optima efficiently. \citet{WICS1352} also addresses MCMC algorithms to estimate the posterior distribution over models.
-However, she mentions that estimates of posterior probabilities of individual models based on MCMC output are often not reliable because the number of MCMC samples is typically by far smaller than the size of the model space. \cite{bove2011bayesian} consider an MCMC algorithm within the model space in cases where marginal likelihoods are available, but only allow local moves. \citet{Clyde:Ghosh:Littman:2010} suggest a Bayesian adaptive sampling (BAS) algorithm as an alternative to MCMC, which for small number of variables carries out full enumeration whilst for larger ones, when the enumeration is not feasible, allows to carry out perfect sampling without replacement.
-The authors show that their algorithm can, under some conditions, outperform standard MCMC. \citet{RSSB:RSSB12095} address the case when there is by far more explanatory variables than observations and suggest a split and merge Bayesian model selection algorithm that first splits the set of covariates into a number of subsets, then finds relevant variables from these subsets and in the second stage merges these relevant variables and performs a new selection from the merged set.
-This algorithm in general cannot guarantee convergence to a global optimum or find the true posterior distribution of the models, however under some strict regularity conditions it does so asymptotically. \citet{AlAwadhi2004189} considered using several MCMC steps within a new model to obtain good proposals within the combined parameter and model domain while~\citet{YehYang2012} proposed local annealing approaches.
-Multiple try MCMC methods with local optimization have been described by \citet{Liu2000eMTMCMC}.
-These methods fall into the category of generating auxiliary states for proposals \citep{geirs2011mhf, Chopin2013}.
-Yet another approach for Bayesian model selection is addressed by \citet{Bottolo15022011}, who propose the moves of MCMC between local optima through a permutation based genetic algorithm that has a pool of solutions in a current generation suggested by the parallel tempered chains, which allows to achieve a reasonably good mixing of the chains and escape from local modes at a reasonable rate.
+Algorithms for variable selection in the Bayesian settings have been previously addressed, but primarily in the combined space of models \emph{and} parameters. \citet{Goerge2007Search} describe and compare various hierarchical mixture prior formulations for Bayesian variable selection in normal linear regression models.
+They outline computational methods including Gray Code sequencing and standard MCMC for posterior evaluation and exploration of the space of models.
+They also comment on the infeasibility of exhaustive exploration of the space of models for moderately large problems as well as the inability of standard MCMC techniques to escape from local optima efficiently. \citet{AlAwadhi2004189} consider using several MCMC steps within a new model to obtain good proposals within the combined parameter and model domain while~\citet{YehYang2012} propose local annealing approaches. \citet{WICS1352} also addresses MCMC algorithms to estimate the posterior distribution over models.
+She observes that estimates of posterior probabilities of individual models based on MCMC output are often not reliable because the number of MCMC samples is typically considerably smaller than the size of the model space.
+As a consequence she considers the median probability model of~\citet{barbieri2004optimal} instead and shows that this algorithm can, under some conditions, outperform standard MCMC.
+Yet another approach for Bayesian model selection is addressed by \citet{Bottolo15022011}, who propose the moves of MCMC between local optima through a permutation based genetic algorithm that has a pool of solutions in a current generation suggested by parallel tempered chains.
 A similar idea is considered by \citet{Frommlet2012}.
+Multiple try MCMC methods with local optimization have been described by \citet{Liu2000eMTMCMC}. \citet{RSSB:RSSB12095} address the case when there is by far more explanatory variables than observations.
+They suggest a split and merge Bayesian model selection algorithm that first splits the set of covariates into a number of subsets, then finds relevant variables from these subsets and in the second stage merges these relevant variables and performs a new selection from the merged set.
+This algorithm in general cannot guarantee convergence to a global optimum or find the true posterior distribution of the models, however under some strict regularity conditions it does so asymptotically.